NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Uncertainty-aware Global Planning

 \subsection{Hierarchical Coverage Planning on Information Roadmaps}

-\ph{Framework Overview} In this subsection we introduce NeBula's novel solution for uncertainty-aware global coverage planning, PLGRIM (Probabilistic Local and Global Reasoning on Information roadMaps) \cite{kim2021plgrim}.
-In short, PLGRIM adopts a hierarchical belief representation and belief space planning structure to scale up to spatially large problems while pursuing locally near-optimal performance (see \autoref{fig:gp_framework}).
-At each hierarchical level, it maintains a belief about the world and robot states in a compact and versatile form, called Information RoadMap (IRM), and employs an adequate POMDP solver to generate a coverage policy over a longer temporal horizon.
+In this subsection, we introduce NeBula's solution for uncertainty-aware global coverage planning, PLGRIM (Probabilistic Local and Global Reasoning on Information roadMaps) \cite{kim_plgrim_icaps_2021}.
+PLGRIM proposes a hierarchical belief representation and belief space planning structure to scale up to spatially large problems while pursuing locally near-optimal performance (see \autoref{fig:gp_framework}).
+At each hierarchical level, it maintains a belief about the world and robot states in a compact form, called Information RoadMap (IRM), and solves for a POMDP policy to generate a coverage plan over a non-myopic temporal horizon, in a receding horizon fashion.

-\ph{Hierarchical POMDP Formulation} First, we re-formulate the receding-horizon SMAP in Eq.~(\ref{eq:receding_objective_function}) into a hierarchical POMDP problem \cite{kaelbling2011planning,kim2019pomhdp}.
+\ph{Hierarchical POMDP Formulation} First, we formulate the receding-horizon SMAP in Eq.~(\ref{eq:receding_objective_function}) into a hierarchical POMDP problem \cite{kaelbling2011planning,kim2019pomhdp}.
 Let us decompose a belief state $b$ into local and global belief states, $b^\ell = P(q, W^\ell)$ and $b^g = P(q, W^g)$, respectively. $W^\ell$ is a local, rolling-window world representation with high-fidelity information, while $W^g$ is a global, unbounded world representation with approximate information (see \autoref{fig:IRMs}).
 With $\pi^\ell$ and $\pi^g$ denoting the local and global policies, respectively, we approximate Eq.~(\ref{eq:receding_objective_function}) as cascaded hierarchical optimization problems as follows: